The Pap Test: Cervical Changes and Further Testing

 Two common changes in cells are metaplasia and dysplasia:

 - Metaplasia - Metaplasia is cell growth or cell repair that is benign (not cancerous).
-This process normally occurs in unborn babies, during adolescence, and with the first pregnancy.
-Studies have shown that metaplasia is found in more than 50% of all women at some point.
+This process normally happens in unborn babies, during adolescence, and with the first pregnancy.
+Studies have shown that metaplasia is found in more than half of all women at some point.
 This is a normal finding and the changes are not cancer.

 What causes changes to cervical cells?